yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apimanager.md

 ### API Manager CLI

 Automation, easy integration of applications into existing processes, and simple management by users is an important aspect of the API management solution.
-The [API Manager CLI](/docs/api_mgmt_overview/api_mgmt_components/tools/#api-manager-cli) works on the basis of the REST API and allows the automatic registration of APIs by way of the command line, for example in the development environment and the integration into a CI/CD pipeline.
+The [API Manager CLI](/docs/api_mgmt_overview/api_mgmt_components/tools/#api-manager-cli) uses the REST API and allows the automatic registration of APIs by way of the command line, for example in the development environment and in the integration into a CI/CD pipeline.

 ## API management architecture